jahaltom/mtDNA-Pre-term-birth-association-/Heteroplasmy Neural Networks/README.md

 gatk CreateSequenceDictionary -R NC_012920.1.fasta
 ```

-#### USe GNU parallel to process bam files with GATK.
-Implements Mutect2 in mitocondrial mode and filters. allele frequency
+#### Use GNU parallel to process 15K bam files with GATK.
+Implements Mutect2 in mitocondrial mode and filters.
+For each bam file outputs allele frequency (heteroplasmy) calls.
 ```
         parallel --jobs 70 \
         """